ASD-Blueprint/desktop.gov.au/blueprint/overview.md

 Information protection covers the application of labels to documents and emails according to the classification of the content.

-Within the blueprint there are 2 options for labelling documents and emails.
+Within the blueprint there are two options for labelling documents and emails.
 These are:

-* Azure Information Protection (AIP) and Microsoft sensitivity labels (Microsoft products that form part of the broader Microsoft Information Protection capabilities available under E5 licensing)
+* Microsoft Information Protection (including Azure Information Protection (AIP) capabilities that form part of the broader Microsoft Information Protection capabilities)
 * a third-party application.

-AIP and Microsoft sensitivity labels can both be used for labelling documents and emails.
+Microsoft sensitivity labels can be used for labelling documents and emails.

 Sensitivity labels create a protective marking within the message header.
 When combined with Exchange mail flow rules, the subject can be modified to prepend text in the subject according to the sensitivity.

+AIP (with the unified labelling client) can offer labelling capabilities outside of the native Microsoft 365 products.
+The blueprint favours using native M365 labelling capabilities where possible.
+Labels created in Microsoft Information Protection can be utilised with AIP.

-AIP labelling does not offer a method to format email headers in a manner consistent with the requirements of the Protective Security Policy Framework (PSPF).
+Microsoft Information Protection labelling does not offer a method to format email headers in a manner consistent with the requirements of the Protective Security Policy Framework (PSPF).
 This means it needs additional configuration.

 Email gateway rules are available in the network configuration ABAC artefact.